Anthony-Lionetti/db-eng-capstone/README.md

 - The Jupiter notebook is already prerun with outputs in the [jupiter notebook](testing.ipynb)
   - NOTE: I used the `mysql-connector-python` to run all of the queries instead of writing them in SQL
+- All of the custom functions in the notebook are from [here](data/execution.py)
+- All of the table booking procedures are written [here](data/booking_queries.py)
 - My dashboard with the relevant data analysis is available [here](https://db-eng-capstone-6bjdrqwdkupdzjzwhh68ck.streamlit.app/)

 ## Building the Database and its Functions